aranya2304/CODSOFT/README.md

-This file contains Internship tasks in Java Programming done with CodSoft.
+This file contains Java Programming Internship tasks done with CodSoft.